Learning Waveform-Based Acoustic Models using Deep Variational Convolutional Neural Networks: Experiments

 \section{Experiments}

-We evaluate the proposed approach on two different datasets: \acro{timit}~\cite{timit} and \acro{aurora4}~\cite{aurora4}.
-The first task demonstrates that the proposed approach does not over-fit on what is considered to be a small dataset in speech recognition.
-Moreover, the results also indicate that a combination of variational inference and Lipschitz continuous architectures for waveform-based speech recognition such as \acro{parznets} does not require large training datasets to outperform models based on standard filterbank features.
-The second task deals with noisy speech and shows that the proposed approach can learn an effective noise robust representation of waveform signals.
-In all the experiments, we train a context dependent hybrid \acro{hmm} model based on frame labels (i.e., \acro{hmm} state ids) generated using a triphone model from Kaldi~\cite{kaldi} with $25$ ms frames and $10$ ms stride between the successive frames.
+We evaluate the proposed approach with a series of experiments on three different datasets: \acro{timit}~\cite{timit}, \acro{aurora4}~\cite{aurora4}, and \textsc{ami-ihm}~{\cite{renals2007recognition}}.
+In all the experiments\footnote{A detailed setup of our experiments along with the source code can be found in the project repository~\url{https://bitbucket.org/doglic/asr/}.}, we train a context dependent hybrid \acro{hmm} model based on frame labels (i.e., \acro{hmm} state ids) generated using a triphone model from Kaldi~\cite{kaldi} with $25$ ms frames and $10$ ms stride between the successive frames.
 The data splits (train/validation/test) originate from the Kaldi framework.
 In the pre-processing step, we assign the Kaldi frame label to the $200$ ms long segment of raw speech centered at an original Kaldi frame (keeping $10$ ms stride between the successive frames of raw speech).
-An extensive analysis containing the results of our experiments with different approximation schemes for the Kullback--Leibler divergence term defined by log-scale uniform and scale mixture priors, along with an assessment of the improvement in effectiveness of acoustic models due to adaptive modulation filters can be found in Appendix~\ref{app:exps}.
-In the remainder of the section, we provide a brief overview of the results with log-scale uniform prior and the proposed Gauss--Hermite approximation scheme.
+To be consistent with our baselines on \acro{timit}, we generate frame labels using the \acro{dnn} triphone model and decoding configuration from~\cite{sincnet}.
+For \acro{aurora4}, on the other hand, we generate frame labels using both \acro{gmm} and \acro{dnn} triphone models, relying on the default decoder configuration from Kaldi.